-The emblem of the Spanish club is full of purpose.
-The Real Betis logo shows the ability to work in a team, build combinations, and attack.
-As the symbols of the sign show, the club is under the auspices of the crown and has noble roots.
+The Spanish club’s emblem is full of purpose.
+The Real Betis logo represents the ability to work as a team, create combinations, and attack.
+As the sign’s symbols show, the club is under the auspices of the crown and has noble roots.

 Real Betis: Brand overview